 It is true that the project is a simple act of cultural history.
 But culture is never neutral, and neither is history.
 Supporters of Israel still contest that there ever was a distinct Palestinian people, as if recognizing Palestinians as anything other than bare life would threaten Israel’s very existence.
 But what is a people if not shared culture, trauma, and aspirations?
 Manifested in art and historical objects, this is the purpose of the Palestine Museum US.
 The works are not presented as political or geographic claims (those, perhaps, are self-evident), but rather as a demand to be seen as more than simply refugees or terrorists.
 It is a demand to be recognized as a people, not for the land stolen from them but for the richness of their culture, the depth of their history, and the validity of their dreams.

-Michael McCanne is a Brooklyn-based writer.
-His work has appeared in Art in America, The New Inquiry, and Jacobin.
+Michael McCanne’s work has been published by Art in America, The New Inquiry, Boston Review, Jacobin, and Dissent.